URBANAGE explores how to make cities more age-friendly using technology.

 The first case assesses how comfortable urban public space is for the elderly.
 Through workshops, we decided on the parameters: what’s important to senior citizens when they go to the city?
 That resulted in this list:

-Combined, those parameters lead to one number: the Green Comfort Index.
-It’s the result of a complex calculation – we use artificial intelligence for the composition of the individual datasets as well as for the actual computation.
+Combined, those parameters lead to one number: the Green Comfort Index, a score that indicates how comfortable a city location feels, specifically for elderly residents.
+The Green Comfort Index is the result of a complex calculation – we used artificial intelligence for both the compilation of the individual data sets and the calculation itself.
 Yet we give the last word to people instead of computers: senior citizens and experts have access to the process and can finetune it.

-The result is a map that represents the variation of the Green Comfort Index within the city’s public spaces.
+The result was a dynamic map (model) that represents the variation of the Green Comfort Index within the city’s public spaces.
 Senior citizens can effortlessly use it when they venture into town.
 And it helps local governments and other policy makers/planners to form a vision, a strategy, and eventually a spatial planning.

-The second case uses two available public datasets to map characteristics of the population:
+The second case uses two available public datasets to map characteristics of the population for policymakers:

 The combination of these data reveals where older people with limited mobility live.
 And by analyzing current and historical data, and including them in simulations, we can predict how the situation will evolve.
 By linking this knowledge with information about available services – such as the distribution of pharmacies and care services – policy makers and planners can immediately spot the missing pieces, and add them to the puzzle.
 It enables them to timely anticipate the problems that come with an ageing demographic.

-The URBANAGE project started in 2021 and will end early 2024.
-It involves a maximum number of stakeholders, such as the European Federation of Older Persons.
-From our homebase in Flanders, we work within URBANAGE with the Finnish Helsinki – a trendsetter when it comes to smart cities – and the Spanish Santander.
+The URBANAGE project involved a maximum number of stakeholders, such as the European Federation of Older Persons.
+From our homebase in Flanders, we worked within URBANAGE with the Finnish Helsinki – a trendsetter when it comes to smart cities – and the Spanish Santander.